beetlegeusee/AutoPPT/README.md

 3.add tkinter interface
 4.remove numbers from the articles.
 5. be able to put selective information in the slide. not just the first sentence.

+# the code is i python
+# i have also attatched a ppt so you can se what it makes, on putting the input as per the jupyter notebook.